Created on

 config vpn qkd edit "qkdtest" set server "10.100.0.1" <-- Server IPv4, IPv6 or DNS address of the KME. set port 443 <-- Port to connect to on the KME. set id "qkd00002" <-- Id Quantum Key Distribution ID assigned by the KME. set peer "qkdtest" <-- Peer Authenticate Quantum Key Device's certificate with the peer/peergrp. set certificate "client" next

-The below command can verify the status of QKD.
+The command below can verify the status of QKD.

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.